k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: spellcasting pets drop and re-read the same spellbook in a loop
 - Fix: drain purge_monsters before #wizmakemap level teardown
 - Croesus golden-touch attack (new AD_GOLD damage type)
+- New objects: Bag of Treasure, Bag of Devouring